microsoft/pxt-ev3/docs/tutorials/what-color.md

     brick.setStatusLight(StatusLight.Orange)
     music.playSoundEffect(sounds.colorsYellow)
 })
-brick.showString("What color?", 0)
+brick.showString("What color?", 1)
 ```

-## Step 8
+## Step 9

 Now, let’s download our program to the brick.
 Plug your @boardname@ into the computer with the USB cable, and click the blue **Download** button in the bottom left of your screen.
 Follow the directions to save your program to the brick.
 Attach a Color Sensor to Port 3 of your brick.
-Test your program by flashing Red, Green and Yellow colored paper or LEGO bricks in front of the Color Sensor.
+Test your program by flashing Red, Green and Yellow colored paper or use LEGO bricks in front of the Color Sensor.